Charl du Plessis (pianist): Career

 Since 1999 the Charl du Plessis Trio, has recorded three albums with the Swiss classical music record label, Claves Records, annually attends the Festival Musikdorf Ernen in Switzerland.
 Famous venues Du Plessis has played in include the Royal Albert Hall, the Berliner Philharmonie, the Shangai Oriental Arts Centre and the Elbphilarmonie in Hamburg.
 In South Africa he has played in the Artscape (Cape Town), the South African State Theatre (Pretoria) and the Sand du Plessis Theatre (Bloemfontein).

 Du Plessis frequents arts festivals in South Africa like Aardklop, Klein Karoo Nasionale Kunstefees, Grahamstown Art Festival and the Suidoosterfees.
 He also tours the globe on a regular basis and has played with various orchestras locally and abroad, including the Florida Symphony Youth Orchestra, the Johannesburg Philharmonic Orchestra and the Cape Town Philharmonic Orchestra.
+He also accompanied singer and songwriter Ike Moriz during his 2023 tour in Germany.

 In an interview with the magazine De Kat, Du Plessis tells how he forged a career as entrepreneur who manages every aspect of his professional career.